How to Write a Romance Novel: A Step-by-Step Guide for Aspiring Authors

 Romance is not a monolith.
 The genre includes a wide range of subgenres, tones, and reader expectations, and successful romance novels tend to be very clear about who they’re for.

 Some readers gravitate toward contemporary romance grounded in everyday emotional struggles.
 Others prefer historical settings or paranormal elements.
-Below is a list of popular romance subgenres and the most common approach to writing them:
+However, popular romance genres tend to form around common focuses within smaller groups of readers:

 Heat level is also important to think about.
 For example, a sweet, closed-door romance delivers a very different experience than an open-door or explicit novel, even if the emotional arc is similar.